ASTRO-POLIS/swift-polis/README.md

 **Note about testing:** The tests are only to test encoding and decoding different types from and to JSON and (later) to XML formatters.
 For some types the implementation of `CustomStringConvertible` will be also tested in order to support easy debugging.

+## Questions
+- Should Owners be attached to Item only (possible repetitions and inconsistencies) or Item owned and Referenced (more complex implementation)?

 ## To Do
+- Reimplement PolisReferences and its tests.
+We decided to start with, references will be only to Device Details
+- Finish the implementation of the Manufacturer and back-index to shared device details.
+Manufacturers are referenced objects only (so no duplications)
 - PolisDirection needs more documentation
 - PolisCommunicationChannel needs Documentation and Tests
 - PolisAddress needs Documentation and Tests